MohawkTSDB/mohawk/README.md

 Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

-Mohawk can use different storage [plugins](/backend) for different use cases.
-Different storage plugins may vary in speed, persistancy and scalability.
-Mohawk use a subset of Hawkular's [REST API](/usage/REST.md), inheriting Hawkular's echosystem of clients and plugins.
+Mohawk can use different storage [plugins](/storage) for different use cases.
+Different storage plugins may vary in speed, persistence and scale ability.
+Mohawk use a subset of Hawkular's [REST API](/usage/REST.md), inheriting Hawkular's ecosystem of clients and plugins.

-Different use cases may have conflicting requirements for the metric engein, some use cases may require fast data transfer, while others may depend on long term, high availabilty data retention that inherently makes the system slower.
+Different use cases may have conflicting requirements for the metric engine, some use cases may require fast data transfer, while others may depend on long term, high availability data retention that inherently makes the system slower.

-Mohowk exposes the same simple REST API for different backend storage options, consumer application can use the same REST API with a lean low footprint stroage and with a resource-intensive high availabilty storage.
+Mohowk exposes the same simple REST API for different storage options, consumer application can use the same REST API with a lean low footprint stroage and with a resource-intensive high availability storage.
 Mohowk makes hierarchical data storage using short, middle and long term data retention tiers easy to set up and consume.

 #### Compatibility

 Mohawk is tested(2) with [Hawkular](http://www.hawkular.org/) plugins, like [Hawkular Grafana Plugin](https://grafana.com/plugins/hawkular-datasource) and clients like [Python](https://github.com/hawkular/hawkular-client-python) and [Ruby](https://github.com/hawkular/hawkular-client-ruby).
 Mohawk also work with [Heapster](https://github.com/kubernetes/heapster) to automagically scrape metrics from Kubernetes/OpenShift clusters.

-(2) Mohawk implement only part of Hawkular's API, some functionalty may be missing.
+(2) Mohawk implement only part of Hawkular's API, some functionality may be missing.

 ## Installation